Special LAST-MINUTE deals with up to 60% OFF! Browse through the charter selection

 If you are looking for your own special island, you'll find it on Krk because the islands Plavnik, Kormat, Galun, Prvić and Zec are special tourist destinations, offering nature untouched by man.
 If you are interested in exciting town bustle and great hospitality, then the island towns Baška, Malinska, Omišalj, Njivice, Krk and Punat, which has the largest marina on the Croatian Adriatic, are the places you need to visit.

 Cres and Lošinj.
 One island or two?
 They were once connected, but a channel, which was dug by the Romans, separates these two islands.
+Today, Cres is known as the largest Croatian island.
 The northern part of Cres is hidden away in the Rijeka Bay and is exposed to strong gusts of gale so that sometimes its peaks are white from the foam of the sea.
 The southern part is protected from the gale so its climate is typically Mediterranean.
 The town of Cres is the centre of the island.
 You can enter its nucleus through three doors and history rears its head at every corner.
 There are many monuments that testify to this.
 What testifies about the people, their statuses and professions are the family crests on the house portals or the engraved tools: the blacksmith's or carpenter's on the houses of craftsmen and a fish on the houses of fishermen.
 The climate of Lošinj is pleasant, what's more, it has lots of woods, so it is both a holiday and a health resort.

-Out of the 1185 islands and islets, scattered along the Adriatic coast, consisting of hard, sharp rocks and a fist full of soil, Susak is one of the rare islands that nature created from sand.
+Out of the 1244 islands and islets, scattered along the Adriatic coast, consisting of hard, sharp rocks and a fist full of soil, Susak is one of the rare islands that nature created from sand.
 There are 20 million cubic meters of sand, which gives a specific flavour to the wine produced on Susak.

 The next island in the Kvarner is Rab.
 In 1889, the local council proclaimed it a bathing place and health resort.
 The British King Edward VIII especially encouraged tourism on Rab, when he stayed there with his great love, the American Wallis Simpson.
 They say that he was the first to go swimming without any clothes.
 This is how nudism was founded on Rab.
 Rab is one of the island's richest in forests with as many as three hundred springs of water.

 Pag is an island full of mythical olive groves, rich in sea salt, famous for its lace, cheese a world-known delicacy, sheep's milk, olive oil and what more do you need?
 Perhaps this: a part of Pag with its specific relief resembles the surface of the moon.
+One of the renowned world-class cheeses originates from Pag and has consistently ranked among the top cheeses globally for years.
+Pag is also known as the island with the most intended coast in Croatia.
+Because of its location and past territorial divisions, Pag island is devided into two regions – Lika and Zadar Region.

 Islands near Zadar